-This will download the YOLOv5 repository to your local machine, move to the yolov5 directory, and apply the openVINO patch (ovtf).
-If you do not have wget or want to make changes manually then apply these changes in the detect.py file:
+This will download the YOLOv5 repository to your local machine, move to the yolov5 directory.

+YoloV5 export.py scripts support multiple model formats for conversion.
+OpenVINO is also represented among supported formats.
+We need to specify --include openvino parameter for exporting.
+As the result, directory with name yolov5m_openvino_model will be created with following content:

+yolov5m.yaml - meta information for usage model with inference demo.

+yolov5.xml, yolov5.bin - OpenVINO Intermediate Representation (IR) model generated by Model Optimizer.

 Install the dependencies: YOLOv5 requires a number of dependencies to be installed, including TensorFlow, PyTorch, and OpenCV.
 You can install these dependencies using the following command: